-To reinforce the position of Treakisym® at the core of its business to strengthen its business foundation, SymBio is developing an oral formulation of the drug in addition to the injection currently under development or on sale.
+To reinforce the position of Treakisym® at the core of its business to strengthen its business foundation, SymBio is looking at the possibility of developing Treakisym® for other disorders such as solid tumors and autoimmune diseases.
 The company commenced a phase I clinical trial for progressive solid tumors in January 2018, with the aim of examining the recommended dosage and schedule as well as tolerability and safety of the oral formulation of Treakisym®, and narrowing down the types of potential target tumors.
 With the enrollment of the first patient in May 2018, the company is currently working on enrolling more patients for the trial.
-To evaluate the effect of oral administration of Treakisym® on the immune system, the company concluded a joint research agreement with Keio University in May 2018 and began a preclinical study to verify the efficacy of the oral form of Treakisym® in treating systemic lupus erythematosus (SLE), a form of autoimmune disease.
+To evaluate the effect of oral administration of Treakisym® on the immune system, the company concluded a joint research agreement with Keio University in May 2018 and performed a preclinical study to verify the efficacy of the oral formulation of Treakisym® in treating systemic lupus erythematosus (SLE), a form of autoimmune disease.
+The company is currently compiling study results and after evaluating the findings will consider the next stage of this research project (including clinical trials).